Reps. Boebert and Omar spoke after Boebert's Islamophobic comments. It didn't go well

 Both congresswomen agree the call did not go well.

-Omar said she spoke with Boebert Monday in the hopes of receiving a "direct apology."
+Omar, a progressive Democrat and one of only three Muslims serving in Congress, said she spoke with Boebert on Monday in the hopes of receiving a "direct apology."

 Boebert agreed the call did not go well.
 On her personal Instagram account, she gave her version of the call: "I never want anything I say to offend someone's religion, so I told [Omar] that," she said.
 "Even after I put out a public statement to that effect, she said she still wanted a public apology because what I had done wasn't good enough."